-After nearly 4 years of backpacking you’d think I have my packing list down to a tee, but once again I found myself frantically sorting through all my options when it came down to packing my bag for backpacking South East Asia.
-As a guy packing for Southeast Asia you’d assume it to be easy; board shorts, singlets, couple of shirts and your favorite stubbie holder, but considering the fact we’re away for the year I had to put a lot more thought into it!
+After more than a decade of backpacking you’d think I have my packing list down to a tee, but once again I found myself frantically sorting through all my options when it comes down to organizing my bag for backpacking South East Asia.
+As a guy packing for Southeast Asia you’d assume it to be easy; board shorts, singlets, couple of shirts and your favorite party shirt, but to maximize your space there’s a little more thought that should go into your planning.

 So how do you pack your bags for a year on the road?
 In a nutshell, its a combination of research and past experience.
 I had the experience, but now I needed the research.
 For the first time ever I actually sat down and did some forward thinking on the climates we were going to be traveling through.
 What I found was pretty consistent across the board for Southeast Asia weather… hot and humid, with a decent chance of rain.